utcs356/sp25/_pages/5_dns.md

 The naming format for the file is `assign5_groupX.[tar.gz/zip]`.

 ### Appendix: TDNS Library
-The header file is located in `[a5_directory]/labs/dns/shared/src/lib/tdns/tdns-c.h`.
-Refer to the comments and declarations below for the exact usage.
+The header file is in `[a5_directory]/labs/dns/shared/src/lib/tdns/tdns-c.h`.
+For the exact usage, refer to the comments and declarations below.

 ```c
 /* Macros */